zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-masterdetailsbrowse.md

     The `ViewModel` for the list of websites is located in `<dir>\Client\V1\MasterDetail\MasterDetailBrowse\ViewModels\MasterViewModels.ts`.

-1. Create a view on the QueryCache, as in the following example.
+1. Create a view on the `QueryCache`, as in the following example.

     <!-- ```typescript